unkn0wn-root/resterm/docs/resterm.md

 ### Profiling requests

 Add `# @profile` to any request to run it repeatedly and collect latency statistics without leaving the terminal.
+Profile runs are recorded in history with aggregated results; hit `p` on the entry to inspect the stored JSON.

 ```
 ### Benchmark health check